Customs and Border Protection Officer: Career Guide

 2. USA Jobs, Customs and Border Protection Officer: https://www.usajobs.gov/GetJob/ViewDetails/407040800

-3. US Customs and Border Protection, Careers: https://www.cbp.gov/careers
+3. US Customs and Border Protection, About: https://www.cbp.gov/about

 *Program outcomes vary according to each institution’s specific curriculum, and employment opportunities are not guaranteed.